 In a peculiar twist of fate, I got a chance to work with one of my early heroes, Howard Roberts, after he offered to publish my first guitar book.
 That, along with a second book was eventually published by Studio/PR publications and CP Belwin.

 Offers to teach and write followed and I did some adjunct teaching for Western Washington University along with various community colleges, so I took on a little of that, although playing and composing was, and continues to be, my primary interest.

 This was a good period.
 I was on my way.
 But I had a problem: I had a second life that I also wanted to lead.

 For as long as I could remember, I’d dreamed of staking a piece of land in the north and building a cabin, and this really wasn’t a very good match with a career as a jazz guitarist!

-But I am a rube - a naive and simple man, as most of my pals will tell you, so it never occurred to me for a minute that I couldn’t do both.
-So off I went to the Yukon border, where I took over a stake, and started building my cabin.
+But I am a naive and simple man, as most of my pals will tell you, so it never occurred to me for a minute that I couldn’t do both.
+So off I went to the Yukon border, where I took over a 5 acre stake, and started building my cabin.
 And when it was done, I moved on in.